-- externalities and the hierarchy of policies (the by-product distortion) - tariffs to generate government revenue: The Maximum Revenue Tariff - Infant industry protection (dynamic returns) - the "optimal" tariff for a large country, i.e. market power in trade.
+- externalities and the hierarchy of policies (what is a by-product distortion) - tariffs to generate government revenue: The Maximum Revenue Tariff - Infant industry protection (dynamic returns) - the "optimal" tariff for a large country, i.e. market power in trade.

 Reading: KOM, chapter 10 from 246-254, and appendix.